 María Célleri is an Assistant Professor in the Department of Gender, Women’s & Sexuality Studies at UMBC.
 She received her Ph.D. in Ethnic Studies from the University of California, San Diego.
 She has also earned a Master’s in Women, Gender & Sexuality Studies from The Ohio State University and a Master’s in Hispanic Language’s & Literature from Stony Brook University.

 She has also published a co-authored article, “América’s Home: A Dialogue about Displacement, Globalization, and Activism.”
 Co-authored with Denise Fuller, Delia Fernandez, and Danielle Olden, Frontiers 34.1.
 Spring 2013.

-At UMBC, she teaches Introduction of Gender, Women’s & Sexuality Studies, Feminist Methodologies, and Transnational Feminist Film.
-In Spring 2021, she will be teaching Gender, Human Rights + Political Violence in Latin America.
+At UMBC, she teaches Introduction of Gender, Women’s & Sexuality Studies; Feminist Methodologies; Transnational Feminist Film; and Gender, Human Rights + Political Violence in Latin America.